maptiler/maptiler-sdk-js/readme.md

 On the other hand, if clusters are enabled, the default color is fueled by the color ramp `TURBO` scaled from `10` to `10000` non-linearly resampled with the method `"ease-out-square"`.
 The size also varies from `minPointradius` (default: `10`) to `maxPointRadius` (default: `50`):
 ![](images/screenshots/points-clustered.png)

-With the point helper, it's also possible to adapt the color and theradius based on a property.
+With the point helper, it's also possible to adapt the color and the radius based on a property.
 In the following example, we display a point for each public school, with the scaling factor being the number of students:
 ```ts
 helpers.addPoint(map, {
   data: "public-schools.geojson",